40% May Vote Early This Year

 President Obama, left, is among early voters this year.
 He cast his ballot Thursday in Chicago.
 (AP Photo/Pablo Martinez Monsivais)

 A record number of votes will be cast this year before Election Day rolls around, predicts Reuters.
 It quotes political scientists who think the figure will be somewhere around 35% to 40%—and once again, the trend looks to favor President Obama.
 He's up 54-39 among early voters so far, according to Reuters/Ipsos polling data.
 (No wonder the president himself voted early himself.)
 Of course, Hurricane Sandy could put a dent in the numbers this week.
 Maryland, for example, is rolling out generators today for early-polling stations, notes the Maryland Gazette.
-(Read more Election 2012 stories.)
+(More Election 2012 stories.)

 Get the news faster.